-Fiction: If I pick a target audience, I don’t want to alienate everyone else.
+Fiction: If I pick an ideal client to target, I don’t want to alienate everyone else.

-Fact: By speaking confidently to a hypothetical person, it actually attracts the other groups.
+Fact: By speaking confidently to a hypothetical person, you attract a broader spectrum of people.

-An article written for a retired couple about how to travel with pets would also attract many adventurous pet owners – even if they’re single, young, old, or have 10 kids.
+An article written for a retired couple about traveling with pets would also attract many adventurous pet owners – even if they’re single, young, old, or have ten kids.
 You will not alienate anyone by writing great content.

 Fiction: I’m uncomfortable creating a buyer persona.
 Not everyone is exactly like that person.

 Fact: When you give a name and description to a specific avatar, you can speak right to that person.

 Anyone reading it is more attracted to content that speaks to a human person.

 Your audience will have more confidence in you with robust, clear messaging.
 Additionally, crafting it as if speaking to a person is much more effective.
 For instance, if you identify your Customer Persona as a 35-year-old woman and create an ad targeting that person, who will feel alienated?
 I was thinking of a 35-year-old woman and came up with the headline, “[Checklist] Leftovers that Could Send Your Dog to the ER.”
 This example speaks to many readers but has the Customer Persona in mind.
 Does that make sense?

 Fiction: Data doesn’t lie.
 I need a way to identify my target market that is more data-driven.

 Fact: Data is a big part of a deep dive into developing a Customer Persona.
 Your Target Market has to do with your vision.